 \subsection{Rules for Team Formation}

-\begin{itemize} \item A team can have a maximum of 4 participants. \item Team members can be from the same or different organizations/ affiliations. \item A participant can only be a part of a single team. \item Only one member from the team must register for the challenge. \item Each team can only have a single registration.
-Multiple registrations per team can lead to disqualification. \item There are no limitations on the number of teams from the same organizations/ affiliations.
-(However, each participant can only be part of a single team.) \end{itemize}
+\begin{itemize} \item A team could have a maximum of 4 participants. \item Team members could be from the same or different organizations or affiliations. \item A participant could only be a part of a single team. \item Only one member of the team was allowed to register for the challenge. \item Each team could only have a single registration.
+Multiple registrations per team led to disqualification. \item There were no limitations on the number of teams from the same organizations or affiliations.
+(However, each participant could only be part of a single team.) \end{itemize}